finkmoritz/flutter-amplify-demo/README.md

 ### Add Authentication

-Run `amplify add auth` and allow guest access.
+Run `amplify add auth` and allow guest access (Manual configuration).

 ### Add DataStore

-- Run `amplify add api` and select GraphQL.
+- Run `amplify add api` and select GraphQL
-- Adjust the GraphQL schema in schema.graphql
+- Adjust the GraphQL schema in [schema.graphql](amplify/backend/api/flutteramplifydemo/schema.graphql)
 - Generate code from the schema with `amplify codegen models`

+### Push backend to cloud

+Run `amplify push` in order to push your changes to the cloud.

 ### Implement frontend